memristor/mep3/README.md

 When `table:=example` parameter is passed, actions defined in BehaviorTree XML files will attempt to use port named `port_example` instead of `port` if it exists.

-Currently supported table-specific action ports are:
+Currently supported table-specific action port offsets are:
 - Dynamixel: `position`
 - Motion: `value`
 - Navigate, PreciseNavigate, NavigateThrough: `goal`